PianothShaveck/LLM_Playground/README.md

 The LLM Playground allows users to:

 - Select different LLMs for generating responses.
-- Attach and process various file types (e.g., spreadsheets, documents, PDFs) as inputs for the models.
+- Attach and process various file types (e.g., spreadsheets, documents, PDFs, PowerPoints, EPUBs, RTFs) as inputs for the models.
 - Maintain a history of previous chats.
 - Export and import chat histories.
 - Edit, delete, and copy individual messages in the chat.
+- Toggle between light and dark themes.

 The interface also includes features for handling file drops, managing conversation history, and adjusting the layout dynamically based on user interactions.